Melayu Kingdom: Yijing's account

-The primary sources for much of the information on the kingdom are the New History of the Tang, and the memoirs of the Chinese Buddhist monk Yijing who visited in 671.
+The primary sources for the kingdom are the New History of the Tang, and the memoirs of the Chinese Buddhist monk Yijing who visited in 671.

 On his route via Maritime Southeast Asia, Yijing visited Srivijaya twice where he stayed from 688 to 695, studying and translating the original texts in Sanskrit.
 Srivijaya appears to have been flourishing around the time of Yijing's visit, which he initially called "Bogha (室利佛逝)" during his first visit.
 At its greatest extent, the kingdom extended to Malayu, which seems to have been annexed or to have come spontaneously under the realm of Bogha prince.
 The whole country as well as the capital received the name "Sribogha" or Srivijaya.
 The change of the name Malayu to Sribogha is likely to have occurred before Yijing's time or during his stay there, for whenever he mentions Malayu by name, he added that "it is now changed to Sribogha".

 The following extract from Yijing's work, The Great Tang Biographies of Eminent Monks who Sought the Dharma in the Western Regions (大唐西域求法高僧傳), further describes a route via Bogha and Malayu, which a monk named Wuxing(無行) have taken to Srivijaya:

 (Wuxing) came to Bogha after a month's sail.
 The king received him very favourably. ...
 And the king respected him as a guest from the land of the son of heaven of the Great Tang.
 He went on board the king's ship to the country of Malayu and arrived there after fifteen days sail.
 Thence he went to Ka Cha, again after fifteen days.
 At the end of winter he changed ship and sailed to the west.